ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

           idp.attribute.resolver.LDAP.bindDN              = %{idp.authn.LDAP.bindDN:undefined}
           idp.attribute.resolver.LDAP.useStartTLS         = %{idp.authn.LDAP.useStartTLS:true}
           idp.attribute.resolver.LDAP.trustCertificates   = %{idp.authn.LDAP.trustCertificates:undefined}
-          # The searchFilter is is used to find user attributes from an LDAP source
+          # The searchFilter is used to find user attributes from an LDAP source
           idp.attribute.resolver.LDAP.searchFilter        = (uid=$resolutionContext.principal)
           # List of attributes produced by the Data Connector that should be directly exported as resolved IdPAttributes without requiring any <AttributeDefinition>
           idp.attribute.resolver.LDAP.exportAttributes    = ### List space-separated of attributes to retrieve directly from the directory ###